-III.
-State Board of Health Requirements

-If not otherwise specified or if these

-standards do not meet or equal standards

-set by the State Board of Health, the State

-Board of Health standards prevail.

-IV.
-Distance from Park Boundaries

-No single-wide manufactured or mobile home may be located closer than 30 feet to any park property line.
+- III.
+State Board of Health Requirements If not otherwise specified or if these standards do not meet or equal standards set by the State Board of Health, the State Board of Health standards prevail. - IV.
+Distance from Park Boundaries No manufactured home (temporary foundation) may be located closer than 30 feet to any perimeter property line.
 If the park abuts a public road, then the standard setback line for that roadway as established for the applicable zoning district for single-family homes prevails.
 In the setback so established, each park developer must provide a buffer a minimum of 10 feet in width, consisting of evergreen trees a minimum of six feet in height at planting and installed a minimum of 20 feet apart on center.
-The buffer must also consist of an opaque fence or berm a minimum of six feet in height.

-V. Distance from Existing Housing A single-wide manufactured or mobile home must be located at least 300 feet from any existing habitable residential dwelling not owned by the mobile home park owner.

-VI.
-Distance from Residential District or Subdivision
+The buffer must also consist of an opaque fence or berm a minimum of six feet in height. - V. Distance from Existing Housing A manufactured home (temporary foundation) must be located at least 300 feet from any existing habitable residential dwelling not owned by the park owner. - VI.
+Distance from Residential District or Subdivision iii.
+Manufactured Home (Temporary Foundation) Subdivision

-A single-wide manufactured or mobile home park must be established at least 600 feet from the boundary of a R-lor R-2 zoning district or any platted residential subdivision.
+A manufactured home (temporary foundation) park must be established at least 600 feet from the boundary of a R-1 or R-2 zoning district or any platted residential subdivision.